JamesLeonDufour/kobo-explore/README.md

   - Projects grouped by source view

 ### 📝 Form Analyser
-- Analyze form definitions of currently filtered projects by parsing their JSON content (or falling back to XLSForm XML).
+- Analyze form definitions of currently filtered projects by parsing their JSON content.
 - Extracts all question names (`name`) and their associated labels (from all languages if available), and question types.
 - **Keyword Search**:
     - Enter keywords (comma-separated) to search within all extracted question names, labels, and types.